Hackman9912/04-Logic-Pseudocode_IDEs/01_pseudocode/01_Overview_MC.md

 transistor

-11. A byte is made up of eight         .
+11.A byte is made up of eight         .

 CPUs